To create & use SSH Keys on Windows, you need to download and install two things:

-1. PuTTY, which is used to connect to remote servers through SSH, and
+A PuTTY installation, which is used to connect to remote servers through SSH,

-2. PuTTYgen, a utility used to create SSH keys.
+and a PuTTYgen installation, a utility used to create SSH keys

 After that you create and save your own ssh key.